whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-25-Escape-Monthly-May-2015-Review.md

 <DL>
 <DT><a href="http://www.rockymountainsoda.com/flavors/">Rocky Mountain Soda Co. - Root Beer</a></DT>
 <DD>12 fl. oz., $3</DD>
 <p>This is an all natural soda company using Gluten Free, non GMO, Vegan, and Kosher ingredients.
 Since I do like Root Beer, I was excited to try this.
 The packaging looks cool and vintage, and the taste was great as well.
+Not too sweet like the brand name one.
 I wonder if any of my local stores carry this brand, I will definitely be on the lookout next time I go for a grocery run.</p>

 <p><b>VERDICT:</b> I was actually expecting less from this box being that the theme was The Rocky Mountains.
 I never expected such a great variety of food, bath products and souvenir.
 I would say that this is my favorite Escape Monthly box I’ve received so far!
 I found that some of the prices were inflated though when calculating the actual item versus full size as well as comparing them on Amazon, so I did my own values on some of them.
 The total value added up to $57.75 and I think that’s pretty good for a travel subscription box, especially since it's over the $40 price of the subscription.
 This box has inspired me to visit Montana and go hiking soon!</p>